-If you're in the mood to read, you'll find an exhaustive collection of maps, in addition are also special collections of English and American Literature, English Romanticism, and rare books.
-This library is also the site of several lecture programs and a newly minted children's section.
+If you're in the mood to read, you'll find an exhaustive collection of maps, in addition to special collections of English and American literature, English Romanticism and rare books.
+This library is also the site of several lecture programs and a children's section.
 Recent visitors were impressed with the library's beautiful architecture and say it's a great place to wander through if you have an hour or two to kill.

-To get there, take the B, D, F or M subway train to 42nd Street to get to the library, or take the 7 train to Fifth Avenue.
-The different branches of the public library have different hours, but the main branch is open Monday through Saturday.
-Most days you can enter from 10 a.m. to 6 p.m., but on Tuesdays and Wednesdays the branch stays open until 8 p.m.
+To get there, take the B, D, F or M subway train to the 42nd Street-Bryant Park stop or take the 7 train to the Fifth Avenue station.
+Different branches of the public library have different hours, but the main branch is open daily.
+You can visit from 10 a.m. to 6 p.m.
+Monday through Saturday, and on Tuesdays and Wednesdays the branch stays open until 8 p.m.
 On Sundays, visitors are welcome from 1 to 5 p.m.
 Visit the official website for details.